-April 6, 1984, an attempted coup d’état occurred in Cameroon when presidential palace guards unsuccessfully tried to overthrow the long standing president Paul Biya
+April 6, 1984, an attempted coup d’état occurred in Cameroon when the presidential palace guards unsuccessfully tried to overthrow the long standing president, Paul Biya

 The fight started on April 6, 1984, and ended several days later and has since then become one of Cameroon’s most feared events of Biya’s reign

 After nearly 23 years as President of Cameroon, the then President Ahmadou Ahidjo resigned for unclear reasons in November 1982 and was succeeded by Prime Minister Paul Biya

 Despite his resignation, Ahidjo remained President of the Cameroon National Union (CNU), the ruling party, and retained enormous political influence.

 Although Ahidjo’s resignation was voluntary and he–a Muslim–was initially happy to see Biya–a Christian–take his place as President, a power struggle between the two developed in 1983.

 Ahidjo attempted to assert his supremacy by arguing that the party should make policy decisions and that the state should merely implement them, but Biya in turn pointed out that the constitution assigned responsibility for determining policy to the President of the Republic.

 Ahidjo went into exile in July 1983, and on August 22, 1983, Biya publicly accused Ahidjo of plotting a coup, while simultaneously dismissing two key ministers who had served Ahidjo—Prime Minister Maigari Bello Bouba and Minister of State for the Armed Forces Maikano Abdoulaye